-Diet Doc’s Guide to Understanding Mainstream Diet Plans
+Diet Doc’s Mainstream Diet Plan Comparison Guide

-The South Beach diet
+The South Beach Diet

 Dr. Arthur Agatston designed the South Beach diet in the mid–1990s in response to the American Heart Association’s guidelines, which the doctor believed failed to provide long-term results.